ianlennymatthews/Neighborhood-Service/README.md

 # Project Overview:

 _Neighborhood_ is an implementation of Zillow's property view "Neighborhood" section from scratch.
-This project is an evolution of a [legacy commentary system](https://github.com/hack-reactor-front-end-abrm/Neighborhood-Service) that sought to replicate Zillow's Neighborhood component.
+This project is an evolution of a [legacy system](https://github.com/hack-reactor-front-end-abrm/Neighborhood-Service) that sought to replicate Zillow's Neighborhood component.

 This application builds on the legacy project by introducing a number of improvements: